ringcentral/ringcentral-add-in-framework-js/README.md

 To use above tool, there are two fields we want to fill in:

 1. `App Url`: It is for this tool to retrieve the app's entry point to render.
 In our framework, it's set to `https://xxxx.ngrok.io/view`
+2. `Webhook Url`, there are 2 ways:
+   1. Click `Get a webhookUrl` and login to your RingCentral App.
+Generate webhook url from your Team channel.
-2. `Webhook Url`: Go to RingCentral App Gallery and add Incoming Webhook App to your conversation channel.
+   2. Go to RingCentral App Gallery and add Incoming Webhook App to your conversation channel.
 As a result, you will get a webhook URL like `https://hooks.glip.com/webhook/xxxxx` (aka `RC_WEBHOOK`) and that's what we need here.

 Now press `Apply` ([workflow 1-2](#workflow-diagram)).
 We should be able to see the UI button gets rendered in top block.